lambdv/aminus/docs/docs/Modules/Model/index.md

 The model module contains struct and enum types to model in-game attributes in code and library specific abstractions to model computation.

-## Overview

-The model module provides the foundational data structures that represent game entities and their properties.
-It includes structures for characters, artifacts, weapons, statistics, and various builders for creating complex game objects.

 ## Submodules

 - [Stat](./stat.md) - Core statistics and attribute system